the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ```

-Trying to build this program gives the following erro message:
+Trying to build this program gives the following error message:

 ```
 manuscript/code/chapter-3/types/main.go:16:4: cannot use a (type A) as type B in assignment